curl/everything-curl/sourcecode-contributing.md

   discussion.
 Always start out by discussing on the list, and send your initial review requests early to get feedback on your design and approach.
-It saves you from wasting time going down a route that might need rewriting in the end anyway!
+It saves you from wasting time going down a route that might need rewriting in the end anyway.

 - When introducing things in the code, you need to follow the style and architecture that already exists.
 When you add code to the ordinary transfer